 Johnson City is a larger medium-sized city located in the state of Tennessee.
 With a population of 66,906 people and 19 constituent neighborhoods, Johnson City is the eighth largest community in Tennessee.

-Johnson City is a decidedly white-collar city, with fully 85.95% of the workforce employed in white-collar jobs, well above the national average.
+Johnson City is a decidedly white-collar city, with fully 85.57% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Johnson City is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Johnson City who work in sales jobs (12.78%), office and administrative support (11.50%), and healthcare (11.27%).
+There are especially a lot of people living in Johnson City who work in healthcare (11.53%), office and administrative support (11.34%), and management occupations (10.57%).

 The most common language spoken in Johnson City is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.